-In 2002, Major Chris Rule began his career as a deputy sheriff with the Hillsborough County Sheriff’s Office.
+In 2002, Colonel Chris Rule began his career as a deputy sheriff with the Hillsborough County Sheriff’s Office.

-Major Rule started his career as a patrol deputy within the west side of the county and held several detective positions, most of which were in a covert capacity, in the following areas: Robbery Task Force, Copper Task Force, Sheriff’s Target Area Response Squad, Narcotics Unit, Tactical Intelligence Team and Internal Affairs.
-In addition to the many assignments Major Rule had, he also served on the Underwater Recovery Team for five years.
-Major Rule was promoted to a supervisory role in 2014.
-Major Rule has supervised patrol deputies and detectives assigned to the General Offense Unit, Tactical Intelligence Unit and the Homeland Security Division.
+Colonel Rule started his career as a patrol deputy within the west side of the county and held several detective positions, most of which were in a covert capacity, in the following areas: Robbery Task Force, Copper Task Force, Sheriff’s Target Area Response Squad, Narcotics Unit, Tactical Intelligence Team and Internal Affairs.
+In addition to the many assignments Colonel Rule had, he also served on the Underwater Recovery Team for five years.
+Colonel Rule was promoted to a supervisory role in 2014.
+Colonel Rule has supervised patrol deputies and detectives assigned to the General Offense Unit, Tactical Intelligence Unit and the Homeland Security Division.

-Major Rule is a graduate of Saint Leo University and holds a Bachelor of Arts degree in Criminal Justice with a concentration in Homeland Security.
-Major Rule has received the Medal of Distinguished Service, three Lifesaving Awards, Deputy of the Year Award and several letters of commendation.
+Colonel Rule is a graduate of Saint Leo University and holds a Bachelor of Arts Degree in Criminal Justice with a concentration in Homeland Security.
+Colonel Rule also graduated from the Florida Department of Law Enforcement (FDLE) Senior Leadership Program in May 2023.
+Colonel Rule has received the Medal of Distinguished Service, (3) three Life Saving Awards, Deputy of the Year Award and several Letters of Commendation.

-Major Rule is a Tampa native with one child.
-He is a second generation deputy with the Sheriff’s Office and is dedicated to making his community a safer place to live.
+Colonel Rule is a Tampa native with one child.
+He is a second-generation deputy with the Sheriff’s Office and is dedicated to making his community a safer place to live.